Peach Tree Pictures and Names of (Prunus persica)

 All Peach trees are descended from the wild Chinese Peach, native to the Northwest region of China where it was first domesticated and cultivated for its fruit approximately 4000 - 5000 years ago, see Growing Peach Trees.

-Facts about the Peach Tree, (Prunus persica) species of trees for identification;
+Facts about the Peach Trees, (Prunus persica) species of trees for identification;

 - Species Scientific Name = persica